-The auction makes sense in eBay’s case as the company is a marketplace (or platform business model) that succeeds in turning a revenue when sellers and buyers can close the bidding successfully.
+The auction makes sense in eBay’s case as the company is a marketplace (or platform business model) that succeeds in turning revenue when sellers and buyers can close the bidding successfully.

-Auction can be a good pricing strategy in a few circumstances:
+The auction can be a good pricing strategy in a few circumstances:

 Thus, in this scenario, this sort of system would work.

 Bundled: more for less

 For instance, a single pen sells at $1.
 A bundled package of ten pens, each with a different color, can be bundled and sold at just $5.

-Your margins are reduced, yet you also make the offer more attractive, and you can sell more, based on volume.
-Thus, the advantages of bundling are:
+Your margins are reduced, yet you also make the offer more attractive, and you can sell more based on volume.

 - Amplify the reach of the product.